Cyclone Hamoon

-Very Severe Cyclonic Storm Hamoon (Note: The name, a Persian word referring to inland desert lakes or marshlands, was suggested by Iran.
-These lakes are natural seasonal reservoirs in areas adjoining the Helmand basin.) (/hɑː'mun/) was a moderately strong tropical cyclone that affected Bangladesh, India, and Myammar during October 2023.
+Very Severe Cyclonic Storm Hamoon (Note: The name Hamoon (Persian: هامون, [hæːˈmuːn]) was contributed by Iran and refers to Hamoun Oasis in Persian.) was a moderately strong tropical cyclone that affected Bangladesh, India, and Myammar during October 2023.
 The fourth named storm of the 2023 North Indian Ocean cyclone season, Hamoon formed from a low-pressure area over the west-central Bay of Bengal on 21 October.
 Initially slowly developing, after it entered an area favorable for development, it rapidly intensified, peaking as a very severe cyclonic storm on 24 October.
 However, soon after, Hamoon weakened due to wind shear, later making landfall in Bangladesh as a severe cyclonic storm.
 Once inland, Hamoon degenerated into a low-pressure area, last being noted on 26 October.

 Prior to Hamoon's landfall, officials in Bangladesh ordered the evacuation of over 1.5 million people as it was expected to have a severe impact on the nation.
 Five people died and 63 others sustained injuries as Hamoon made its devastating landfall in Bangladesh on 26 October.
 Over 6 million people lost power, primarily in the port of Cox's Bazar, where several days after Hamoon made landfall, over 5 million were still without power.
 Elsewhere, a weakening Hamoon mainly brought light rainfall to India and Myanmar.
 In total, according to Aon, the cyclone caused around $250 million in damage.